alvaropran/UberBIEngineeringDashboard/README.md

 - Consider techniques like indexing and partitioning to improve query performance.
 - Implement appropriate security measures to protect sensitive data.
 ___
+## Step 2: Set up Google Cloud Storage

+Setting Up a Data Pipeline with Google Cloud

-Google Cloud Steps:
+- Create a Google Cloud Project and Storage Bucket:
+  - Set up a new Google Cloud Platform project login using a free trial, comes with $300 credit.
+  - Create a storage bucket to store my data.
+  - Upload the data to the bucket.

+- Create a Google Compute Engine Instance:
-- Ran the virtual machine through GCP, resolved some externally managed environment bugs
+  - Launch a virtual machine instance SSH.
+  - Choose a suitable region and machine configuration.

+- Set Up the Environment:
+  - Address any bugs or inconsistencies related to the external environment.
-- Downloaded pip and downloaded mage
+  - Install required packages like pip and mage.

+- Configure Firewall Rules:
+  - Create a firewall rule to allow incoming traffic to the instance on the specified port, this port is identified when mage is run on the VM.
+  - Set the source IP address range to 0.0.0.0/0 to allow access from anywhere.

-- Began by using local host and external IP provided by Google Compute Engine
+- Run The Application: Initial Testing: Start your application using localhost and the external IP provided by Google Compute Engine to test its functionality.

+Command List: Refer to the specific command list for detailed instructions on how to perform these tasks.